Showboy6/PCMT-Net-for-1-D-Anisotropic-Magnetotelluric-Inversion/README.md

 ## test experiment.ipynb
 Load the trained model weights and use them for experimental testing and error statistics for the anisotropic sample production method and inversion model.

+In addition, the repository provides the core forward-modeling program MT1D_Forward.py.
+To ensure proper execution, this program should be placed in the same directory as Parallel Frequency-wise Forward Computation.ipynb.

+A sample dataset is also included in the repository to illustrate the data format and the input–output structure used in this study.
+Specifically, X_all_10000.npy contains the MT response data, including the apparent resistivity and phase in both the xy and yx polarization modes, with a data shape of (10000, 4, 64).
+The file Y_all_10000.npy contains the corresponding anisotropic resistivity models, including the resistivity distributions in the X and Y directions, with a data shape of (10000, 2, 64).